Bisaro Anima

 Bisaro Anima is a cave located on the Mount Bisaro plateau in British Columbia, Canada.
 It is the deepest cave in Canada.

 Etymology

 The name "Bisaro Anima" is derived from Mount Bisaro, the plateau it is located on.
 The mountain itself is named after Canadian Army Private Torindo John Bisaro, an Italian-born immigrant who lived in nearby Fernie and fought for Canada in the Second World War.
-An infantryman, Bisaro was a member of the Royal Highland Regiment of Canada, aka "the Black Watch", and was registered as killed in action on 28 July 1944, at the age of 21.
+An infantryman, Bisaro was a member of the Royal Highland Regiment of Canada, "the Black Watch", and was registered as killed in action on 28 July 1944, at the age of 21.
 In recognition of Bisaro's Italian heritage, the second half of the name is derived from the Italian word 'anima', which translates to 'heart' or 'soul' in English.

 Cave features

 Most locations within the cave are named in reference to wars, particularly those fought by the Canadian Armed Forces.

 The Vimy Ridge cliff is named for the Battle of Vimy Ridge, one of the most important battles in Canadian history.
 The Trenches are named for the military fortifications essential to trench warfare, which dominated the Western Front in the First World War.

 The Rhineland is named for the Rhineland, a region of Western Germany that was the scene of a Canadian campaign in the Second World War, and the Rhine is named for the Western European river Rhine.

 The Black Watch, the cave's second and deepest pitch (vertical drop), is named in reference to Torindo Bisaro's unit.
 Operation Mincemeat is named for a British spy operation.
 The Canal du Nord is named for the Battle of the Canal du Nord, which the Black Watch participated in.
 The Collapse of the Third Reich is named for the final days of the war in Europe, in which the German regime collapsed as Allied forces converged on their territory.
 Did Nazi That Coming is named in reference to a pun in which "Nazi" stands in for "not see", reflecting its surprise discovery.
 Dieppe, the lake at the bottom of the cave, was named by expedition leader Kathleen Graham in reference to the Dieppe Raid, the first WWII battle fought by the Black Watch and one in which "commanders were over-eager to send in troops, and underestimated the enemy".
 If an open-air passage is ever discovered on the far side of Dieppe, Graham has suggested it be named Juno in reference to Juno Beach where Canadian troops landed during the Normandy landings.